After the accident, unease grew like a mold in the corners of his mind.

 By Sarah ©2017

 * bushie – Australian slang. someone who lives in the bush; person who lives in rural Australia;

 Image credits By Sarah ©2017

-Prompt: Mindlovemisery’s Menagerie, First Line Friday – August 18th 2017; Daily Post Daily Prompt, solitary disobey
+Prompt: Mindlovemisery’s Menagerie, First Line Friday – August 18th 2017; Daily Post Daily Prompt, prefer, solitary disobey